The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Read More: Where’s My State Tax Refund?

-If you didn’t qualify for a refund, or never received it, here are a few reasons why that could be:
+If you didn’t qualify for a federal tax refund refund, or never received it, here are a few reasons why that could be:

-An estimated 27 million people are self-employed in the U.S. If you are one of the many workers who traded in their W2 for a 1099 last year, your tax liability may look different from past tax years.
+Millions of Americans are self-employed.
+If you are one of the many workers who traded in their W2 for a 1099 last year, your tax liability may look different from past tax years.

 One of the biggest impacts on your potential refund is how self-employment taxes are calculated and paid.